 If Woolly pod vetch crops are to be used as seed, they should be planted more than 400 m from other varieties to reduce the risk of cross-pollination.
-Common vetch varieties are self-pollinated and do not require a distance of more than 50 m from the other vetches.
+Common vetch varieties are self-pollinated and do not need to be planted more than 50 m from other vetches.